OpenID Connect (OIDC) and OAuth2 client and filters

 quarkus.resteasy-client-oidc-token-propagation.exchange-token=true

-If you work with providers such as Azure that require using JWT bearer token grant to exchange the current token, then you can configure AccessTokenRequestFilter to exchange the token like this:
+If you work with providers such as Azure that require using JWT bearer token grant to exchange the current token, you can configure AccessTokenRequestFilter to exchange the token like this:

 quarkus.oidc-client.auth-server-url=${azure.provider.url}